Frequently Asked Questions

 I am interested in purchasing a bulk order.
 Who should I speak to?

-If you would like to purchase more than 25 detectors, please contact our Director of Sales, David Innes, to discuss bulk order options.
+If you would like to purchase more than 25 detectors, please contact us to discuss bulk order options.

 How big is the detector?